AIINSTARAJ/AIINSTARAJ/README.md

 I am a passionate and versatile developer with expertise across a wide range of technologies including *Digital Circuit Design*, *Artificial Intelligence (AI)*, *Quantum Computing*, *Blockchain*, *Robotics*, and *Software Engineering*.

 With experience in *FPGA*, *ASIC* design, and *microcontroller interfacing*, I bridge the gap between hardware and software, creating innovative solutions.
-I specialize in *AI system design*, *quantum algorithms*, and developing *smart contracts* on *blockchain* platforms using *Solidity*.
+I specialize in *AI system design*, *quantum algorithms design*, and developing *smart contracts* on *blockchain* platforms using *Solidity*.

 Proficient in *Python*, *C*, *VHDL*, *JavaScript*, and more, I work on projects ranging from *embedded systems* and *operating systems* to *web applications* and *mobile apps*.